wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.1.12 =
+* Fix: Fixed fatal error on sites running Wordfence 6.1.11 in subdirectory and 6.1.10 or lower in parent directory.
+* Fix: Added a few common files to be excluded from unknown WordPress core file scan.

 = 6.1.11 =
 * Improvement: Alert on added files to wp-admin, wp-includes.